pforret/blog.splashing/_topic/sport/cycling.md

 ---
 # Sport: cycling

-Cycling, also, when on a two-wheeled bicycle, called bicycling or biking, is the use of cycles for  transport, recreation, exercise or sport.
-People engaged in cycling are referred to as cyclists, bicyclists, or bikers.
-Apart from two-wheeled bicycles, cycling also includes the riding of unicycles, tricycles,  quadricycles, recumbent and similar human-powered vehicles .
-Bicycles were introduced in the 19th century and now number approximately one billion worldwide.
+Cycling, also known as bicycling or biking, is the activity of riding a bicycle or other type of  cycle.
+It encompasses the use of human-powered vehicles such as balance bikes, unicycles, tricycles, and  quadricycles.
+Cycling is practised around the world for purposes including transport, recreation, exercise, and  competitive sport.

 ## Unsplash photos